 An introduction to music theory

-This unit introduces you to the basic concepts of western music notation and music theory that you need to know before you embark on the Open University course.
+This free course, An introduction to music theory, introduces you to the basic concepts of western music notation and music theory that you need to know before you embark on the Open University course.
 It covers ground similar to that found in the syllabus of the Associated Board Theory Grades 1–3 (ABRSM, 2011).

 Common compatibility/technical issues which students have encountered when using An Introduction to Music Theory